John-A1/Zindi--Air-Quality-Competition-5th-/README.md

 15. Using the Sample submission convert the CO2 to the prediction from test data
 16. Submission file.

-FEATURES USED
+FEATURES USED -
 Numerical Features: Scaled using StandardScaler.
 Categorical Features: Encoded using One-Hot Encoding for 'device_name' column.
 Feature Selection: Selecting feature variable in the datasets and target variables.
 Hyperparameter Optimization: Used Optuna for hyperparameter tuning.
 Model used- RandomForestRegressor

-Environment
+ENVIRONMENT -
 This project runs on an Anaconda environment (Jupyter notebook file).

-Hardware Needed
+HARDWARE NEEDED -
 Jupyter notebook
 PC-Hp Elitebook intel core i7

-Expected Run Time
+EXPECTED TIME TO RUN -
 Every aspect of the code (Except Hyperparameter tuning) should take about ~2 minutes Hyperparameter tuning should be about ~20 minutes